Privacy Policy

 Under applicable data protection legislation, organisations can have different ‘roles’ (and therefore different responsibilities) from a data protection perspective.
 Under the GDPR and Irish data protection legislation, organisations can be ‘controllers’ or ‘processors’:

-• Auror is an independent controller in business-as-usual processing where we process the personal data of our actual or potential Users.
-We also act as an independent controller when we anonymise data provided by Users to understand anonymised global trends and statistics in relation to events recorded on the Software.
+• Auror is a controller in business-as-usual processing where we process the personal data of our actual or potential Users.
+We also act as a controller when we anonymise data provided by Users to understand anonymised global trends and statistics in relation to events recorded on the Software.

-This privacy statement gives you detailed information on why and when personal information is collected as part of the Software, how we use your personal information when we act as a controller, how we keep it secure, and how you can let us know if you would like us to change how we manage it.
+This privacy statement gives you detailed information on why and when personal information is collected as part of the Software, how we use your personal information in the limited circumstances as a controller, how we keep it secure, and how you can let us know if you would like us to change how we manage it.

 Updates

-We regularly undertake Data Protection Impact Assessments, and so we may update this statement from time to time.
+We regularly undertake Data Protection Impact Assessments even as a processor to ensure data protection is built into our Software by design and by default, and so we may update this statement from time to time.
 These changes may reflect changes to privacy regulation or the Software, so we will inform you of any significant changes via our website where appropriate.
-This statement was last updated in June 2025.
+This statement was last updated in August 2025.

 We wanted to take the opportunity in the first instance to provide some information about how the Software works where Users upload personal information to report and/or investigate events or suspected criminal activity.
 As noted above, Auror is a processor of personal information in this context, but we wanted to provide some information to you about how Users might make use of the Software and the steps that we have taken to ensure that personal information is used by Users lawfully and responsibly, even when we act as a processor.

 Our Users upload information to the Software using an online reporting form.
 Users may collect this information directly from an alleged offender/person involved in an incident/event, from a staff member or customer who has witnessed an alleged offence/incident, or from CCTV footage they have captured.
 The event reporting form is designed to ensure that Users upload and share only personal information that is relevant, accurate and up to date.
-Users rely on the Software to collate information about alleged retail crime and other similar events to provide them, and the other Users in their chosen community, with intelligence that assists with the prevention of alleged crime/incidents and the protection of people and assets.
+Users rely on the Software to collate information about alleged retail crime and other similar events to provide them with intelligence that assists with the prevention of alleged crime/incidents and the protection of people and assets.
 The Software is designed to control the use and sharing of personal information, reducing the reliance on ad hoc and insecure information sharing.

 • Record information about alleged crime and security incidents that have occurred in store.